-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will alert the community in the following ways: local news, SchoolWay.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will alert the community in the following ways: local news, Jim Ned app.

 SAT, ACT, AND OTHER STANDARDIZED TESTS

 [See Standardized Testing.]